PradeepAnde/_PayJS2Docs/modules/README-core.md

 The specified URL will receive the response *twice*: one directly from the PaymentsJS API, and another forwarded from the client library.

 The callback receives the associated `XmlHttpRequest` as its single argument.
-This callback executes asynchronously; do not rely on it completing before or after any the general callback.
+This callback executes asynchronously; do not rely on it completing before or after any other callback/s.

 <a name="Recurring"></a>